samirmenon/sUtil/README.txt

 About:

 sUtil is a collection of useful utility classes and functions, collected together in a header-only library.
 Simply include the files and use them.
 No linking required.

+To see example code for the different header files, look at the tests in applications-linux.

+Supported Platforms:

+1. Linux 2.6.38, gcc 4.5, x86
+2. Linux 2.6.38, gcc 4.5, x64

+* However, the code should work on most non windows platforms and on windows with minor changes.